-We are Promoting Economic Pluralism - a not-for-profit company ltd by guarantee - working closely with the RSA, have brought together and facilitated this network of organisations.
+We are Promoting Economic Pluralism - a not-for-profit company ltd by guarantee - working closely with the RSA and have brought together and facilitated this network of organisations.
 We have done this because we think the common issue in all the areas the different network members work is how we think about and organise the economy.
 We believe that by coming together and facilitating diverse and innovative economic thinking we can develop a coherent approach to designing a fairer, more sustainable and resilient economic system.

 Please do not leave this to the experts.
 It is too important for that.
 Come along and discuss these issues with our network.
 Challenge their preconceptions.
 Comment on our blogs.
 Organise your own events.
 We also need your financial support to involve as wide a cross-section of the UK population to make this a truly inclusive process.
 So please donate as much as possible so we can put in processes to effectively engage with those who usually get left out of these conversations.
 Unless we can be truly inclusive we cannot succeed.

 Our network of organisations have been developing thinking on how the economic system should be reformed since and prior to the Crash.
 They work on issues of finance, taxation, equality, good work, sustainability, housing and more.
 All of them have focused a particular part of economic policy, its affects on people and the planet and how its should be reformed.
 But all are linked by a joint interest in how economic systems can be reformed to create a fairer, more sustainable and resilient economy.See all our network